bakerv/Data-Visualization-Matplotlib/README.md

 ![SurvivalRatesStackedBar.png](https://github.com/bakerv/Matplotlib-challenge/blob/main/Images/SurvivalRatesStackedBar.png)

 Additionally, both drugs have demonstrated the ability to not only suppress tumor growth, but decrease tumor size.
 Both drugs had a median tumor volume, for the cohorts as a whole, that was less than the initial tumor volume.
-Indeed, 75% of mice in these cohorts showed a decrease in tumor size.
+Indeed, more than 75% of mice in these cohorts showed a decrease in tumor size.

 ![TumorSizeBoxPlot.png](https://github.com/bakerv/Matplotlib-challenge/blob/main/Images/TumorSizeBoxPlot.png)